 Be on time for the exam.
 The exam is not drop in, so if you arrive late, you will not be able to take it.
 Once the exams begins, you will not be allowed to leave the exam until it is completed.
 Credit by exam can only be taken once for a course.
 If you wish to take credit by exam for multiple courses, you must take one exam per exam time.

 You will need a score of 85 to receive credit by exam.
 The credit by exam requires a pre-test upon which you must score 85 or higher to be eligible to take the official credit by exam (post-test).
 The pre-test and post-test are administered back-to-back in the same testing session.
 The exams are computer-based and will be graded automatically upon submission.
 You will know when you leave the exam session if you have passed the credit by exam.

 If you pass the credit by exam, you will receive a grade of CE (credit by exam) for the course.
 If you pass the exam, the instructor for the section you are taking will be notified that you are to receive the grade of “CE”.
 If you pass the exam, DO NOT DROP THE COURSE.
 You need to remain on the roster to receive credit for the course.

 You should not attempt the credit by exam if you are a:

-- Veteran receiving benefits since the VA deducts the hours you're not attending class, thereby reducing or eliminating benefits.
+- Veteran receiving benefits since the VA deducts the hours a student is not attending class, thereby reducing or eliminating benefits.

-- Middle College High School student since credit by exam is not allowed for high school students.
+- Career and College Promise (CCP) student since credit by exam is not allowed for high school students.